 (2) information relating to hospitals filed under subchapter 7 of this chapter (hospital budget reviews); and

-(3) any other information relating to health care costs, prices, quality, utilization, or resources required to be filed by the commissioner.
+(3) any other information relating to health care costs, prices, quality, utilization, or resources required by the Board to be filed.

-(d) The commissioner may by rule establish the types of information to be filed under this section, and the time and place and the manner in which such information shall be filed.
+(d) The Board may by rule establish the types of information to be filed under this section, and the time and place and the manner in which such information shall be filed.

 (e) Records or information protected by the provisions of the physician-patient privilege under 12 V.S.A. § 1612(a), or otherwise required by law to be held confidential, shall be filed in a manner that does not disclose the identity of the protected person.

-(f) The commissioner shall adopt a confidentiality code to ensure that information obtained under this section is handled in an ethical manner.
+(f) The Board shall adopt a confidentiality code to ensure that information obtained under this section is handled in an ethical manner.

-(h)(1) All health insurers shall electronically provide to the commissioner in accordance with standards and procedures adopted by the commissioner by rule:
+(h)(1) All health insurers shall electronically provide to the Board in accordance with standards and procedures adopted by the Board by rule:

-(A) their health insurance claims data, provided that the commissioner may exempt from all or a portion of the filing requirements of this subsection data reflecting utilization and costs for services provided in this state to residents of other states;
+(A) their health insurance claims data, provided that the Board may exempt from all or a portion of the filing requirements of this subsection data reflecting utilization and costs for services provided in this State to residents of other states;

 (B) cross-matched claims data on requested members, subscribers, or policyholders; and